Ethanol is made from biomass

 Ethanol is once again used to fuel automobiles

 Ethanol use increased temporarily during World War II when oil and other resources were scarce.
 In the 1970s, interest in ethanol as a transportation fuel was revived as oil embargoes, rising oil prices, and growing dependence on imported oil increased interest in alternative fuels.
 Since that time, ethanol use and production has been encouraged by tax benefits and by environmental regulations that require cleaner-burning fuels.

 In 2005, Congress enacted a Renewable Fuel Standard (RFS) that set minimum requirements for the use of renewable fuels, including ethanol.
 In 2007, the RFS renewable fuel use targets were set to rise steadily to a level of 36 billion gallons by 2022.
-In 2016, about 14 billion gallons of ethanol were added to the gasoline consumed in the United States.
+In 2017, about 14 billion gallons of fuel ethanol were consumed in the United States.